ZhaoJiaxin107/UStudy/README.md

 #### List page

-* Pagination display all course information which can be switched by the previous page, the next page, the first page, the last page and different page numbers
+* Pagination displays all course information which can be switched by the button of previous page, the next page, the first page, the last page and different page numbers

 * Filter free and paid courses

 * Filter courses with different price ranges

-* Judge whether the phone number and password of the local cache exist.
+* Judge whether the phone number and password of the local cache exists.
 If both of them exist, it will display the login and personal center; if one of them does not exist, the status will be not logged in and the login registration button will be displayed

 * Go back to the top